Gilandel/utils-assertor/README.md

 // -> throws "'3.142' isn't lower than '1.000000' OR '2,718' isn't lower than '2,000000'"
 // first error use Locale.US and second one Locale.FRANCE
-// the second error can see current parameter (Math.E) as first injectable and the method variable (2d) as second injectable
+// the second error can see current variale (Math.E) as first injectable and the method parameter (2d) as second injectable
-// but can't see the first parameter and first method variables (1d)
+// but can't see the first variable (Math.PI) and first method parameter (1d)

 Assertor.that(Math.PI).isLT(1d)
 	.or(Math.E).isLT(2d)